tudormobile/QIFLibrary/docs/introduction.md

 The QIFLibrary provides mechanisms for reading and writing QIF, QFX, and OFX documents.
 An exhausetive treatment of all file format options is not attempted - however, the most commonly used elements by both financial institutions and comsumer products are covered.

 The parsers are also not exhaustive.
 The design is intentially *forgiving*, allowing sloppy inplementations, unknown tags, and missing tags - all of which are commonly found from files produced by financial institutions - to succeed.
-Further, the entities produced (and consumed) by this library do not contain all properties and features available in the file format.
-They are, in fact, designed or a specific financial product.
+Further, the entities produced (and consumed) by this library do not contain all properties and features available in the respective file formats.
+The intent is to allow broad support across existing financial institutions over this sloppy landscape.

 #### In the future...